Skip to main content

 Recognition is governed by the following legislative acts:

-First-, second- and long-cycle degrees / diplomas and doctoral and post-doctoral degrees may be recognised as equivalent to a corresponding Polish diploma / degree based on an international agreement, and in the absence of an agreement, through a recognition process (nostryfikacja).
+A first-, second- and long-cycle degree / diploma may be recognised as equivalent to a corresponding Polish degree / diploma based on an international agreement, and in the absence of such an agreement, through a recognition process (nostryfikacja).

 Poland has signed bilateral agreements on the recognition of qualifications with: